Brimes7/Polark/README.md

 OBJECT OF THE GAME

-1. Implement a Pizza delivery web hook ON Glitch. https://www.olark.com/help/webhooks
+1. Implement a Pizza delivery web hook ON Glitch or Github. https://www.olark.com/help/webhooks

 	a.
 To order a pizza, POST parameters (email, phone, pizza-size, topping) to https://young-robust-angolatitan.glitch.me/olark